suvigya19/Mlops_assignment/README.md

 # Mlops_assignment

-Added the .txt file and json file since its outout was printed in the  .ipynb file.
+Added the .txt file and json file since its output was printed in the  .ipynb file.